Sunday, August 17, 2025

 ifconfig_lagg0="laggproto lacp laggport bge2 laggport bge3 lagghash l2,l3,l4 lacp_fast_timeout"

-lagg0 is cloned virtual interface aggregating bge2 and bge3
+LAG interface - We use lagg0 as cloned virtual interface aggregating bge2 and bge3

 Check LACP status